chrisdinn/brando/README.md

 Brando is a lightweight wrapper around the [Redis protocol](http://redis.io/topics/protocol).

-Create a Brando actor with your server host and port.
+Create a Redis actor with your server host and port.

       import brando._

-      val redis = system.actorOf(Brando("localhost", 6379))
+      val redis = system.actorOf(Redis("localhost", 6379))

 You should specify a database and password if you intend to use them.

-      val redis = system.actorOf(Brando("localhost", 6379, database = 5, auth = "password"))
+      val redis = system.actorOf(Redis("localhost", 6379, database = 5, auth = "password"))

-This is important; if your Brando actor restarts you want be sure it reconnects successfully and to the same database.
+This is important; if your Redis actor restarts you want be sure it reconnects successfully and to the same database.

 Next, send it a command and get your response as a reply.